Early Origins of the Walddroombe family

 from Alcester, Warwickshire

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Walddroombe Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Walddroombe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Walddroombe family to Ireland